 How will my sponsorship donation be used?

-We strive to create lasting change for your sponsored child and his/her community by partnering to implement affordable, replicable models that train caregivers – parents, grandparents, nannies, teachers, guardians – to provide the simple loving, responsive care that is essential to a healthy start in life.
-In order to reach the greatest number of children in the most cost-effective way, your donation is pooled with those of other sponsors and donors to fund our life-changing programs.
+We strive to create lasting change for OneSky children and their communities by partnering to implement affordable, replicable models that train caregivers – parents, grandparents, nannies, teachers, guardians – to provide the simple loving, responsive care that is essential to a healthy start in life.
+In order to reach the greatest number of children in the most cost-effective way, your monthly donation is pooled with those of other sponsors and donors to fund our life-changing programs.

-How often will I receive reports about my sponsored child?
+How often will I receive reports and updates?

 How can I help OneSky?

-Visit our Count Me In! page to see the many ways you can help OneSky.
+Visit our Other Ways to Give page to see the many ways you can help OneSky.